 About National Biodiversity Week

-From bat walks to urban bee-keeping, whale watching to fossil hunts, there is bound to be something for you during Biodiversity Week 2017.
-Click on the Events tab above to find an interactive map with details of up to 50 free events taking place right across Ireland!
+From bat walks to urban bee-keeping, whale watching to fossil hunts, there is bound to be something for you during Biodiversity Week 2018.
+Click on the Events tab above to find an interactive map with details of up to 50 free events taking place right across Ireland

 Are you an amateur photographer?
 Would you like to be in with a chance to win up to €500 in cash prizes?
-Then enter one of our Biodiversity Photographer of the Year competitions!
+Then enter one of our Biodiversity Photographer of the Year competition!

 We have two photography competitions underway.
 Our ‘Biodiversity Photographer of the Year’ competition is open to the general public and our ‘Young Biodiversity Photographer of the Year’ competition is open to secondary school students.

-All entries must be taken in the month of May 2017 and emailed to firstname.lastname@example.org.
-Deadline: 31st May.
-For more information visit our Photo Competitions section and be sure to check out the terms and conditions.
+All entries must be taken in the month of May 2018 and submitted by the deadline of 31st May.
+For more information visit our Photo Competitions section and check out the terms and conditions.

-The theme for International Day for Biological Diversity 2017 is Biodiversity and Sustainable Tourism.
+The theme for International Day for Biological Diversity 2018 is Celebrating 25 Years of Action for Biodiversity.

 Focusing on how action for Biodiversity has changed over the past 25 years and the achievements of actions taken in the past 25 years.
 It is also important to reflect on the past 25 years to help develop new action goals for Biodiversity and to develop peoples’ understanding of the importance of sustainable goals.

 More information on the Convention of Biological Diversity here.